 Further demonstrating the advantage of providing specialized training to human reviewers, the Scarecrow framework specifically identifies 10 categories of common errors made in GPT-3 generative text, and trains human evaluators to annotate these errors \cite{dou2022gpt}.
 Human annotations of such errors were found to generally be of higher precision than a corresponding algorithm trained on such annotations, but had higher $F_1$ scores in only half of the categories.

-Based on these findings, we can better inform defenses against threat models.
-For example, in the social media domain, it is possible that if a social media company hired a specialist human moderator and provided them with an intensive training program, that this moderator may be able to work alongside a machine generated text detection algorithm in detecting that a user's posts are likely written by a machine --- particularly if there were enough examples of social media posts provided.
+These findings can be used to better inform defenses against threat models.
+For example, if a social media company hired specialist human moderators and provided them with an intensive training program, these moderators may be able to work alongside detection systems to review whether a user's posts have been likely written by a machine --- particularly if there are a substantial number of social media posts to review.
 This approach may be similar to how forensically trained facial reviewers can work alongside algorithms to obtain high performance \cite{phillips2018face}.

 The tool ``Real or Fake Text" \cite{Dugan2020RoFTAT} evaluates human detection of machine generated text, by iteratively presenting sentences and asking a human reviewer whether the next sentence was written by a human or a machine, encouraging the reviewer to correctly identify the boundary between the human and machine generated text.
 Once the human believes they have found a machine generated line, they can select reasons from a list, as well as provide free-form feedback as well.
 Research based on the RoFT data has not yet been published, but such tools may give greater insight into expert reviewer abilities on identifying boundaries between human and machine text.